stijn-vanesch/flir_camera_driver/spinnaker_camera_driver/doc/index.rst

 ---------

 -  ROS2 Galactic under Ubuntu 20.04 LTS (no longer actively tested)
--  ROS2 Humble/Iron/Rolling under Ubuntu 22.04 LTS
+-  ROS2 Humble/Iron under Ubuntu 22.04 LTS
+   ROS2 Rolling/Jazzy under Ubuntu 24.04 LTS
--  Spinnaker 3.1.0.79 (other versions may work as well but this is what the continuous integration builds are using)o
+-  Spinnaker 3.1.0.79 (other versions may work as well but this is what the continuous integration builds are using)

 How to install
 ==============